Building Inclusive Community

 - Come to the classroom or open web meetings early, and wait several minutes after the scheduled class has ended before leaving the vicinity or closing the web meeting to encourage students to informally connect with you and each other.

 - Encourage students to chat with one another during class breaks.

 - Create Canvas discussion forums and encourage students to post messages about their interests and invite their classmates to contact them.

-- Encourage students to create an all-class Slack group.
+- Consider creating an all-class Slack group.

 - CARE for Inclusion and Equity Online, Stanford Center for Teaching and Learning (2020).